 AWARNING Always remove battery pack before changing or removing accessories.

-ANOTICE Fill oil reservoir with chain oil before starting the chainsaw and when tank is less than 1/4 full.
+A NOTICE Fill oil reservoir with chain oil (not

+provided) before starting the pruning saw and when tank is less than 1/4 full.
 Failure to oil the chain will cause damage to the bar and chain.